Who We Are

 New York Folklore was founded in 1944 as New York Folklore Society.
 At its inception, New York folklore provided opportunities for individuals interested in folklore in New York to share their collecting activities and their scholarship.
 Through its conferences and publications, the Society provided a vehicle for continued folklife activities in the state.
 Early members included students of founders Harold Thompson and Louis Jones, as well as folklore scholars and enthusiasts, several of whom were also involved in progressive education experiments and early civil rights activism.
 The Society began publishing its journal in 1945.
 The journal, first named New York Folklore Quarterly, was later titled New York Folklore (1977).
 Since 2000, the Journal has been known as Voices: The Journal of New York Folklore.

-New York Folklore hired its first Executive Director (John Suter) in 1991 who developed the Society into a cultural service organization providing professional development and technical assistance to professional folklorists, community cultural experts, grassroots organizations, and folk and traditional artists.
+Since hiring its first professional staff in 1991, New York Folklore has developed into a cultural service organization providing professional development and technical assistance to professional folklorists, community cultural experts, grassroots organizations, and folk and traditional artists.
 Today, New York Folklore has a close partnership with the Folk Arts Program of the New York State Council on the Arts to provide technical assistance to the field in New York State.

-New York Folklore (NYF) works to nurture traditional arts and culture in New York State through education, support, and outreach.
+New York Folklore (New York Folklore) works to nurture traditional arts and culture in New York State through education, support, and outreach.